With a view to helping house hunters find the perfect location for their next home, we take a look at the best places to live in London near a park.

 There are eight Royal Parks throughout London, of which Hyde Park is one and together with Kensington Gardens, Green Park and St James’ Park form a chain from Kensington Palace to Buckingham Palace.

 The other Royal Parks are Regents Park, Bushy Park, Richmond Park and Greenwich Park.

 Property near Regents Park

-Regents Park is surrounded by beautiful property that greatly benefit from their proximity to the park.
-Residents in St John’s Wood, Primrose Hill, Marylebone can all easily walk to Regent’s Park.
+Regents Park is surrounded by beautiful properties that greatly benefit from their proximity to the park.
+Residents in St John’s Wood, Primrose Hill, and Marylebone can all easily walk to Regent’s Park.

 Within it sits some of London’s most exclusive properties; the Regent’s Park Villas tucked away, not visible from the Outer Circle, 9 were built of the initial plans to build nearly 50.

 The Outer Circle runs around the edge of Regent’s Park as its name would suggest, along with the villas John Nash was put in charge of overseeing the development of properties on the roads connected to the Outer Circle; Gloucester Gate, Cornwall Terrace, Chester Terrace, York Terrace East and West, Cumberland Terrace, Cambridge Terrace, Sussex Place, Kent Terrace and Hanover Terrace.

 These roads are home to many fine, Grade I listed properties which are incredibly desirable places to live and unsurprisingly rarely come to the open market.